Where things stand in 5 of the Trump administration’s highest profile immigration cases

 On March 25, Öztürk, a 30-year-old Turkish national, was seized by masked federal agents near her Somerville, Massachusetts, apartment close to the Tufts University campus, where she is a PhD student.

-On her way to an Iftar dinner at sunset, six plainclothes officers surrounded and restrained her, as captured in video, which shows her screaming in terror.
-The officers did not show their badges until after she was restrained, video shows.
+On her way to an Iftar meal at sunset, Öztürk was surrounded and restrained by six plainclothes officers.
+Video shows her shriek in fear when an officer in a hooded sweatshirt and hat grabbed her by the wrists.
+The officers did not show their badges until after she was restrained, the video shows.

 Öztürk was arrested a year after co-authoring a campus newspaper op-ed critical of Tufts’ response to the Gaza war, which her attorneys argue made her a target of the administration’s efforts to suppress pro-Palestinian speech in violation of her constitutional rights.